t-oster/VisiCut/README.md

 It offers the following features:

-1. Integrated thingiverse login with a created browser window, as well as a persistent login.
+1. Integrated persistent Thingiverse login.
-2. UI to access "My Things", your liked things and collections.
-In addition you can search for thingiverse projects.
+2. UI to access "My Things", "liked things" and collections.
+In addition you can search for other Thingiverse projects besides your own ones.
 3. Use tags and extensions to filter the shown projects.
 4. Open a chosen file in the Visicut main view.
-5. "I made one" functionality which enables the user to take a photo of the created thing and upload it to thingiverse.
+5. "I made one" functionality which enables the user to take a photo of the created thing and upload it to Thingiverse.